Category Archives: Residential Roofing

 20) Failure to Remove Old Shingles

 When asking the question, can you install new shingles over existing ones?
 The answer should be no. Any reputable roofer will remove the old shingles before installing the new ones.
-Making the mistake of installing new shingles over old ones results in punctures that invite moisture.

 Ultimately, making this error results in roof deterioration and the massive repair expenses that manifest as a result.